How to kickstart your home working policy

 According to some rather edifying statistics, half the UK workforce is set to be working remotely by 2020.

 Home working policies are a revolutionary business trend, but why the pull?
-What are the benefits of working from home?

 The 21st century has witnessed some of the greatest developments in communication since the dawn of the human race.
 Spotify, for example – life-saver!